hapijs/joi/API.md

 #### `any.invalid(...values)` - aliases: `disallow`, `not`

 Disallows values where:
 - `values` - the forbidden values which can be of any type and will be matched against the validated value before applying any other rules.
 Supports [references](#refkey-options).
+If the first value is [`Joi.override`](#override), will override any previously set values.

 ```js
 const schema = {